Semi-Parametric Inference for Doubly Stochastic Spatial Point Processes: An Approximate Penalized Poisson Likelihood Approach: Penalized Poisson Maximum Likelihood Estimation

 The penalized PMLE is given by the solution to the optimization problem

-where $\gamma_n$ and $\tau_n$ are tuning parameters to be determined, for example, via cross-validation.
-Strategies for prediction and cross-validation in the presence of dependence between regions are discussed in Section~\ref{subsec:pred}.
+where $\gamma_n$ and $\tau_n$ are tuning parameters, for example selected by cross-validation.
+Prediction and cross-validation strategies under regional dependence are discussed in Section~\ref{subsec:pred}.

-The penalized PMLE is related to Bayesian spatial models with intrinsic conditional auto-regressive (ICAR) priors, first introduced by \citet{besag1974spatial}.
-For instance, under an $\ell_2$ fusion penalty, the PMLE is similar to the maximum a posteriori (MAP) estimate of the Besag-York-Molli{\'e} (BYM) model \citep{besag1991bayesian} which specifies a pair of random effects per region.
-One set of random effects are spatially correlated errors from a Gaussian Markov random field (GMRF) $\tilde\alpha_i\mid\tilde\alpha_{-i} \sim N(\sum_{j\sim i} \tilde\alpha_j/d_i, \sigma^2/d_i)$ {with $d_i$ being the number of neighbors of region $i$, and $j\sim i$ indicating regions $i$ and $j$ are connected}.
-The second set reflect non-spatial heterogeneity and are modeled as independent normal random effects.
-In particular, the GMRF prior takes a similar quadratic form in the posterior distribution of $(\tilde\balpha, \bbeta)$ as our $\ell_2$ fusion penalty in the objective function (\ref{equ:obj-fun}).
+The proposed penalized PMLE is also related to Bayesian spatial models with intrinsic conditional autoregressive priors \citep{besag1974spatial}.
+Under the $\ell_2$ fusion penalty, it resembles the maximum a posteriori estimate of the Besag-York-Molli{\'e} model \citep{besag1991bayesian}, whose spatially correlated random effects follow a Gaussian Markov random field.
+Its quadratic prior form parallels the $\ell_2$ fusion penalty in \eqref{equ:obj-fun}, although our formulation treats $\tilde{\boldsymbol\alpha}$ as fixed nuisance parameters rather than requiring a full parametric random-effects distribution.